josh-p-thompson/scrumptious/README.md

 ### Interactive Map

-Visualizes all of Eater's recommendations on one map with a detailed sidebar that provides each restaurant as a card with additional information (e.g., referenced articles, location, google maps link) and functionality (filtering and sorting cards).
+Visualizes all of Eater's recommendations on one map.
+The sidebar provides additional information for each restaurant and the option for filtering and sorting.

 ![](static/demo_overview.png)